View Barbara Gunther's Obituary on TheDay.com and share memories

 |

-Niantic - Barbara (Sylvester) Gunther, 97, of Niantic, entered eternal life Dec.
+Niantic - Barbara (Sylvester) Gunther, 97, of Niantic, went to be with the Lord Dec.
 23, 2019, in the comfort of her home surrounded by her loving family.
 She was born Sept.
-21, 1922, in New London the daughter of the late Salvatore and Agnes (Rossi) Sylvester.
+21, 1922, in New London, the daughter of the late Salvatore and Agnes (Rossi) Sylvester.

-Mrs. Gunther retired from the former Garfield Belt Co. after 36 years.
+Mrs. Gunther retired from the former Garfield Belt Company after 36 years of service.
+One of the activities she enjoyed was bowling.
+She was on a league for many years at the former Simpson's Duck-Pin in New London.
+She was a gifted seamstress altering and making clothes, as well as crocheting gifts for her family.
+Her greatest pleasure was baking around the holidays; Italian cookies and cheesecake were her specialties.
+She loved playing bingo, solitaire, poker and occasionally, the slot machines at which she was always the winner.
+She enjoyed watching classic movies and soap operas in her chair.
+Although recently becoming a wheelchair user, she always looked forward to going to her favorite restaurants such as The Shack and Crown with her family.

+She is survived by her four children: Joseph Gunther of Uncasville, Henry Gunther of Niantic, Agnes Feagin of Groton, Barbara Sousa of East Lyme; eight grandchildren; and ten great-grandchildren.
+She was predeceased by four siblings of which she was the eldest: Joseph Sylvster, Betty Nelson, Frances Denner and Dinto Silvester.

 Her family will receive relatives and friends from 5 to 8 p.m.
-Thursday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
-A funeral Mass of Christian Burial will be celebrated at 10:30 a.m.
-Friday in St. Agnes Church, 22 Haigh Ave., Niantic.
+Thursday, Dec.
+26, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+A funeral Mass of Christian Burial, will be celebrated at 10:30 a.m.
+Friday, Dec.
+29, in Saint Agnes Church, 22 Haigh Ave., Niantic.
+Interment will be in St. Mary Cemetery, New London.